ag-grid/ag-grid/SUPPORT_AND_MAINTENANCE.md

 termination of this Agreement.
 Software generally offered by ag-Grid Ltd in un-obfuscated source code format is sometimes hereinafter referred to as Source Software.

-The Services include the following basic features:

-# Unlimited, 24×7 access to the community-driven ag-Grid public support forums.
-# Unlimited, 24×7 access to the member-only ag-Grid support forum that is monitored by the ag-Grid development and support teams.

-ag-Grid will provide support in English.
+Support is provided though the member-only ag-Grid support forum that is monitored by the ag-Grid development and support teams. ag-Grid support by ag-Grid Ltd will be provided in English.

 Support will be provided for the current release of the software and previous releases up to 12 months of the release date.